Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Material: Rubber

 The Lickimat Classic Soother Slow Feeder Dog Lick Mat is another dual-purpose product.
-Add treats to slow fast eaters down and ensure they don’t get stomach upsets.
-But you can also add treats and let your dog dig them up without destroying the carpet and flooring in the house.
-Combine kibble with yogurt or even add baby food and it will keep your pup busy, making it a good choice when you have to go out if your dog digs at the door when you’re in your bedroom at night.
+It will slow fast eaters down and ensure they don’t get stomach upsets.
+You can also add treats and let your dog dig them up without destroying the carpet and flooring in the house.
+Combine kibble with yogurt or even add baby food, and it will keep your pup busy, making it a good choice when you have to go out.

 Peanut butter is another good addition.
-Its sticky texture makes it difficult for dogs to get every bit off the mat, so it lasts longer, and as long as your dog is chewing and scratching the rubber mat, it isn’t chewing and digging the carpet.
+Its sticky texture makes it difficult for dogs to get every bit off the mat, so it lasts longer.
+As long as your dog is chewing and scratching the rubber mat, they won’t be chewing and digging the carpet.

 Pros

-• Can be used with a variety of treat types
+• Can be used with a variety of treats

 • Easy to clean